 |Pseudomonas aeruginosa||30 sec||30 sec||1 min||1 min||10 min|

 |VRE||30 sec||30 sec||1 min||1 min||10 min|

-Labor and Delivery The patients in Labor and Delivery includes our youngest patients whose immune systems are still developing.
-To reduce the risk of pathogen exposure among these vulnerable patients, adhere to OSHA and CDC guidelines, which recommend using a 1:10 bleach dilution for blood and body fluid spills.
-Not only do Clorox® bleach products adhere to these guidelines, but they also contain surfactants and odor-masking agents to ensure a clean and a comfortable environment.
+Labor and Delivery The patients in Labor and Delivery include our youngest, most vulnerable patients, with immune systems that are still developing.
+To reduce the risk of pathogen exposure among newborns, adhere to OSHA and CDC guidelines, which recommend using a 1:10 bleach dilution for blood and body fluid spills.
+Not only do Clorox Healthcare® bleach products adhere to these guidelines, they also contain surfactants and odor-masking agents to ensure a clean and a comfortable environment.

-Patient Room and Bathroom With multiple patient, staff and visitor interactions occurring, these patient areas are prone to cross-contamination since so many different hands touch potentially contaminated surfaces every day.
+Patient Room and Bathrooms These highly-interactive patient areas are prone to cross-contamination, since so many different hands touch potentially contaminated surfaces every day.
 Some infectious germs can survive on these patient room surfaces for hours, days, even months.
-According to the Healthcare Infection Control Practices Advisory Committee (HICPAC) and CDC guidelines, high-touch surfaces should be more frequently cleaned and disinfected.
+According to the Healthcare Infection Control Practices Advisory Committee (HICPAC) and CDC guidelines, high-touch surfaces should be cleaned and disinfected frequently.
 Use EPA-registered, bleach-based disinfecting products to reduce the spread of germs that can cause HAIs.